Florida Hospital - Historical Timeline

 The 21st Century

-- Alan H. Ginsburg and the Ginsburg Family Foundation gave a $20 million gift to Florida Hospital.
+- Alan H. Ginsburg and the Ginsburg Family Foundation, in 2007, donated $20 million to Florida Hospital.

-- Ginsburg Tower opens with new Emergency Department and Cardiovascular Institute.
+- Ginsburg Tower at Florida Hospital Orlando opened in 2008 with a new Emergency Department and Cardiovascular Institute